This article was updated on September 20th, 2018

 Group Policy can install, update and upgrade Azure AD Passthrough Authentication access and user settings on every machine, simultaneously.
 According to Microsoft, Group Policy can be thought of as, “touch once, configure many.”

-On May 25, 2018, the General Data Protection Regulation (GDPR) will become enforceable.
-This is the regulation where the European Commission, the European Parliament and the Council of the European Union will strengthen and conjoin data protection for every citizen of the European Union (EU).
+On May 25, 2018, the General Data Protection Regulation (GDPR) came into force.
+This is the regulation where the European Commission, the European Parliament and the Council of the European Union strengthened and conjoined data protection for every citizen of the European Union (EU).

 Download our GDPR Guide for Enterprises:

-This directive will affect every area of customer data processing.
-In fact, any digital platform that services customers will need to prepare for new compliance standards and additional administrative work.
-Here is IBM’s four-step approach to prepare for GDPR:
+This directive affects every area of customer data processing.
+All digital platforms that services customers were required to prepare for new compliance standards and additional administrative work.
+Here is IBM’s four-step approach to prepare for GDPR.
+The steps included:

 The focus is on the security of the data.
 Still, the regulation mandates that companies with a large amount of data, elect a data protection officer.
 And, protecting data is different from protecting the network.
-Being one of the most dramatic data privacy regulations in the past 20 years, every data-collecting company will be affected.
+Being one of the most dramatic data privacy regulations in the past 20 years, every data-collecting company has been affected.

 Yet, let’s face it, it is highly unrealistic to expect the average user to recall strong passwords for every portal and cloud service they utilize.
 Even those in the tech world will take shortcuts, such as reusing passwords, writing down passwords or creating weak passwords just to save time.
 With single sign-on, employees need only access a single portal for all their apps.